Business Inheritance Tax Relief: How to Protect Your Business from a 40% Tax Bill

 The amount of business inheritance tax relief you receive depends on the type of business asset:

-- 100% Relief – Available for shares in an unlisted trading company, or an entire business owned as a sole trader.
+- 100% Relief – Available for shares in an unquoted trading company, an interest in a trading partnership, or an entire business owned as a sole trader.

-These rules are strictly enforced by HMRC, so it’s essential to maintain proper records and seek legal guidance.
+These rules are strictly enforced by HMRC, so it’s essential to maintain proper records and seek specialist legal guidance.
+It’s worth noting that AIM-listed shares can qualify for 100% BPR as they count as unquoted for these purposes — though the April 2026 changes will affect how much relief they receive (see below).

 Common Business Structures and Their BPR Eligibility